bedezign/yii2-audit/README.md

 ### Database changes

-If you want database changes to be logged, you have to add the `AuditingBehavior` to the models you want to log.
+If you want database changes to be logged, you have to add the `AuditTrailBehavior` to the models you want to log.

     public function behaviors()
     {
         return [
-            'bedezign\yii2\audit\AuditingBehavior'
+            'bedezign\yii2\audit\AuditTrailBehavior'
         ];
     }